Inside an Amazigh Village in Morocco

 The people are mainly farmers and herders.
 We could see their goats easily maneuvering the steep slopes of the hillside.
 They don’t fall off the narrow cliffs because they have “sticky” hooves that help them scale precipitous rocky surfaces.
 Mountain goats have elastic, and rubbery like pads with sharp outer edges on the soles of their hooves.
 It gives them traction and keeps them from slipping.

-The Amazigh keep camels and mules to transport not only themselves but also their belongings, food, and wares.
-As we walked around the village, we encountered a father being greeted by his young daughters as he returned home on his mule.
+The Amazigh use camels and mules to transport not only themselves but also their belongings, food, and goods.
+As we walked around the village, we encountered a father being welcomed by his young daughters as he returned home on his mule.
 A woman wearing a long dress, a sweater, and the traditional hijab (headscarf) waved to us as her mule carrying a load of material and long tree limbs walked slowly behind her.

 Where did the Amazigh Come From

-Amazigh can be traced back to 10,000 B.C.
-They are thought to be native to the Sahara region with first origins across Africa’s Mediterranean coast.
+The Amazigh people can be traced back to 10,000 B.C.
+They are believed to originate from the Sahara region, with their earliest roots along Africa’s Mediterranean coast.
 There is evidence from early Greek writing of their existence at the start of written history.
-They are also mentioned in Egyptian and Roman texts.
-Historically, they have been referenced as Libyan and Temehu.
+They are also mentioned in Egyptian and Roman texts, historically referred to as Libyan and Temehu.

-The French, Spanish, Egyptians, Romans, and the Arabs heavily influenced them.
-In fact, it was the Romans that gave them the name Berber, a Roman word that means “barbarian.”
-Arab culture shaped their language and religious beliefs, today the Amazigh are predominantly Sunni Muslims and many speak Arabic.
+The French, Spanish, Egyptians, Romans, and the Arabs had a significant impact on them.
+In fact, it was the Romans that gave them the name Berber, derived from a Roman word that means “barbarian.”
+Arab culture greatly influenced their language and religious beliefs; today, the Amazigh are predominantly Sunni Muslims and many speak Arabic.

 Amazigh Today

 Today, the Amazigh makes up over three-fifths of the population in Morocco.
-Once suppressed, the Amazigh language Tamazight has been recognized as an official written language.
-Moroccan tourist industry benefits from the Amazigh as it attracts the rest of the world for their beautifully crafted artisan wares, the generosity of its people, and the vast landscape of their homeland.
+Previously marginalized, the Amazigh language, Tamazight, has been recognized as an official written language.
+Moroccan tourist industry benefits from the Amazigh, drawing global attention with their beautifully crafted artisan products, the hospitality of its people, and the vast landscapes of their homeland.

-Where they once traditionally lived a nomadic life herding and selling their wares in trade caravans across the desert.
-Many Amazigh today market their crafts in the souks of Marrakech and Fez.
-Most villages even have their own olive press where they can make olive oil from crops for their family and if they have enough, to sell for profit.
+Where they once traditionally led a nomadic lifestyle, herding and selling their goods in trade caravans across the desert, many Amazigh people today sell their crafts in the souks of Marrakech and Fez.
+Most villages even have their own olive presses, allowing them to produce olive oil from crops for their families and, if they have enough, to sell for profit.

-Spending time in an Amazigh village was the experience I was looking forward to the most on my trip through Morocco with World Towning Voyages.
-I was excited to connect with the people and culture of this country.
-Our time spent laughing, sharing sweets, and playing futbol with the village children was very special.
-World Towning’s original vlog about their Amazigh visit was one of the first that I had watched on their YouTube channel.
-It is also their most viewed vlog.
-It was only our third day traveling as a group but I already knew that this was going to be the trip I wouldn't soon forget.
-Morocco will stay with me for a long time, it already holds a place in my heart.
+Visiting an Amazigh village was the experience I was looking forward to the most on my trip through Morocco with World Towning Voyages.
+I was excited to engage with the people and culture of this country.
+The moments we spent laughing, sharing sweets, and playing futbol with the village children was truly very special.
+World Towning’s original vlog about their visit to the Amazigh community was one of the first I watched on their YouTube channel, and it is also their most viewed vlog.
+Even though it was only our third day traveling as a group, I already knew this was going to be an unforgettable trip.
+Morocco will stay with me for a long time, it already holds a special place in my heart.